TOWNSHIP OF HAMILTON HISTORICAL SOCIETY

 Mays Landing's first African American citizen was beloved by the children and residents who knew him for his candy shoppe on the corner of Farragut Avenue and Main Street.
 He owned and operated Underhill's, where they called him "Old John" until 1913.
-In the early years of the 20th century the KKK had a prescence in South Jersey, particularly in Mays Landing, but Underhill's neighbors safeguarded the man they would later refer to as 'Our Citizen'.
-His funeral in 1925 included lying in honor in his bronze casket in the Atlantic County Courthouse, followed by a mile long procession to his final resting place in Union Cemetary, Mays Landing.
+His funeral in 1925 included lying in honor in his bronze casket in the Atlantic County Courthouse, followed by a mile long procession to his final resting place in Union Cemetery, Mays Landing.

 The estate of John Underhill (valued today at $1,425,000.) was left to the the town of Mays Landing, who's stated wishes were to build a gymnasium for the new school; a fountain and benches in downtown War Memorial Park and play areas for children of the community, now Underhill Park.